balena-io-modules/rendition/README.md

 ### UI Components

-For and interactive demo of all components, see https://resin-io-modules.github.io/resin-components
+For an interactive demo of all components, see https://resin-io-modules.github.io/resin-components

 ## Developing